 One-half cup of quinoa, brown rice, whole-wheat pasta or couscous makes a good side; dress it with a little olive oil and black pepper.

 You’ve enjoyed hearty eating during the 28 days of your meal plan, but you may need an occasional snack to get you through a long afternoon of work or school.
 Choose an ounce of nuts or dried apricots; a cup of low-fat cottage cheese sprinkled with black pepper and a dash of salt; or an ounce of herbed goat cheese with a handful of whole-grain crackers.
 If you need something sweet after dinner, have a piece of fruit or 1/2 cup of fresh-fruit sorbet.

-Stay on this diet for four weeks, and you’ll be hooked on the flavor and freshness of the foods.
+If you decide to go for it, stay on this diet for four weeks, and you’ll be hooked on the flavor and freshness of the foods.
 Make sure you get 30 minutes of movement in most days of the week.
 If your diet has been heavy on processed and fast foods and you've been more sedentary, you’ll likely drop pounds, and other health perks will add up, too.
-Results of meta-analysis of 12 large studies conducted between 1966 and 2008, covering more than 1.5 million subjects, were published in the British Journal of Nutrition in 2009.
-The authors concluded that the Mediterranean diet is associated with significant health benefits, including lower mortality overall, and reduced risk of chronic diseases like heart disease, cancer, Alzheimer’s and Parkinson’s.